Adaptation: Trade-offs

+Examples

 Consider the antlers of the Irish elk, (often supposed to be far too large; in deer antler size has an allometric relationship to body size).
-Obviously, antlers serve positively for defence against predators, and to score victories in the annual rut.
+Antlers serve positively for defence against predators, and to score victories in the annual rut.
 But they are costly in terms of resources.
 Their size during the last glacial period presumably depended on the relative gain and loss of reproductive capacity in the population of elks during that time.
 As another example, camouflage to avoid detection is destroyed when vivid coloration is displayed at mating time.
 Here the risk to life is counterbalanced by the necessity for reproduction.

 Stream-dwelling salamanders, such as Caucasian salamander or Gold-striped salamander have very slender, long bodies, perfectly adapted to life at the banks of fast small rivers and mountain brooks.
 Elongated body protects their larvae from being washed out by current.
 However, elongated body increases risk of desiccation and decreases dispersal ability of the salamanders; it also negatively affects their fecundity.
 As a result, fire salamander, less perfectly adapted to the mountain brook habitats, is in general more successful, have a higher fecundity and broader geographic range.

 The peacock's ornamental train (grown anew in time for each mating season) is a famous adaptation.
 It must reduce his maneuverability and flight, and is hugely conspicuous; also, its growth costs food resources.
 Darwin's explanation of its advantage was in terms of sexual selection: "This depends on the advantage which certain individuals have over other individuals of the same sex and species, in exclusive relation to reproduction."
 The kind of sexual selection represented by the peacock is called 'mate choice,' with an implication that the process selects the more fit over the less fit, and so has survival value.
 The recognition of sexual selection was for a long time in abeyance, but has been rehabilitated.

 The conflict between the size of the human foetal brain at birth, (which cannot be larger than about 400 cm3, else it will not get through the mother's pelvis) and the size needed for an adult brain (about 1400 cm3), means the brain of a newborn child is quite immature.
 The most vital things in human life (locomotion, speech) just have to wait while the brain grows and matures.
 That is the result of the birth compromise.
 Much of the problem comes from our upright bipedal stance, without which our pelvis could be shaped more suitably for birth.
 Neanderthals had a similar problem.

 As another example, the long neck of a giraffe brings benefits but at a cost.
 The neck of a giraffe can be up to 2 m in length.
 The benefits are that it can be used for inter-species competition or for foraging on tall trees where shorter herbivores cannot reach.
 The cost is that a long neck is heavy and adds to the animal's body mass, requiring additional energy to build the neck and to carry its weight around.